 By comparison, Michigan’s Republican lawmakers were highly critical of Democratic Rep. Cynthia Johnson earlier in the month when she posted a video denouncing failed presidential attorney Rudy Giuliani and warning supporters of the outgoing president, “warning to you Trumpers.
 Be careful.
 Walk lightly.”
 Johnson, too, was stripped of her committee assignments.

-The “electors” stunt was the latest right-wing attempt to gin up disinformation after Trump’s resounding loss to Joe Biden.
+The “electors” stunt was another right-wing attempt to gin up disinformation after Trump’s resounding loss to Joe Biden.
 Michigan was also the site of right-wing protests targeting Gov. Gretchen Whitmer and her efforts to stop the pandemic, to the point that members of a white “militia” gang used Facebook to attempt to carry out a plan to kidnap and execute her.